loveencounterflow/dbay-sql-macros/README.md

   hiccups can not be ruled out.
 * Parameters and arguments must always match in length.
 Only macros with constant arities are currently supported.
-* It is possible to declare and use macros without the parentheses.
+* It is not allowed to declare or use macros without the parentheses as they are needed to distinguish macro names from parameter names.
-* A macro that has been declared with empty parentheses may be called with empty or without parentheses, and vice versa.
 * Macros are resolved recursively in way that allows to use macros in macro bodies and macro calls.
+However, a macro can not contain its own name directly or indirectly as that would cause infinite regression.

 ```
 m.declare SQL"""@add( @a, @b ) = ( @a + @b );"""